VictoriaMetrics/VictoriaMetrics/docs/vmbackup.md

 The `-origin` and `-dst` must point to the same object storage bucket or to the same filesystem.

 The server-side backup copy is usually performed at much faster speed comparing to the usual backup, since backup data isn't transferred between the remote storage and locally running `vmbackup` tool.
+Object storage systems usually just make new names for already existing objects during server-side copy.
+Unfortunately there are systems such as [S3 Glacier](https://aws.amazon.com/s3/storage-classes/glacier/), which perform full object copy during server-side copying.
+This may be slow and expensive.

 If the `-dst` already contains some data, then its' contents is synced with the `-origin` data.
 This allows making incremental server-side copies of backups.